How to visit the Plain of Jars from Luang Prabang

 The Plain of Jars from Luang Prabang

 The town of Phonsavan is the gateway to the Xiangkhouang Province and to the Plain of Jars sites.

-Phonsavan is home to an airport which receives internal flights from Vientiane and Luang Prabang.
+Phonsavan is home to an airport which receives internal flights, so it is easy to access the Plain of Jars from Luang Prabang and Vientiane.
 The flights are rather pricey when compared to taking the bus, which although more affordable, could take anywhere from 7-10 hours on a gut-wrenching route from Vientiane, Luang Prabang and Vang Vieng.

-Word of warning – do not travel by bus from Luang Prabang to Phonsavan (or anywhere in Laos really) if you suffer from motion sickness – you will be very miserable the whole time!
+Word of warning – do not travel by bus to the Plain of Jars from Luang Prabang (or anywhere in Laos really) if you suffer from motion sickness – you will be very miserable the whole time!
 The roads in northern Laos are incredibly winding and half the people on the bus were feeling sick throughout the journey.
 The bus stopped for a lunch break after around 4 hours in a little town with local roadside restaurants.

 The return journey from Phonsavan to Luang Prabang was the same route in reverse, including lunch break.
 We needed to get back to Luang Prabang, but you can easily move on to Vang Vieng, Vientiane, or even Pakse depending on your onward journey.

 Where to stay in Phonsavan

 There are a small number of hotels in Phonsavan, mainly catering to travelers who, like us, were here to see the Plain of Jars.
 We chose to stay at Hotel Xieng Khouang which we found to be very pleasant, although the place caters for larger events and there was noise from some kind of party going on through the night.
 The very large room, with a private bathroom, and amenities (such as a kettle!) cost 155,000 LAK (about €15.50)/night.